 Here are the 3 Steps To Avoid Costly Roof Damage:

-1. If your roof is showing signs of wear, rust, or corrosion of any sort, lightly sand it every Spring and apply a coat of rust inhibiting black paint.
+- If your roof is showing signs of wear, rust, or corrosion of any sort, lightly sand it every Spring and apply a coat of rust-inhibiting black paint.

-2. Follow the recommended steps for properly seasoning your firewood.
-Those steps are found at this article HERE.
-Remember: Split, Stack, and Cover.
+- Follow the recommended steps for properly seasoning your firewood.
+Those steps are found in this article HERE.
+Remember Split, Stack, and Cover.

 All furnaces must be dried out every day.
 Why?
 Because wood fuel is very high in moisture.
 Even the most well-seasoned wood contains about 20%moisture and that is a lot of water.